hyperledger/toc/governing-documents/security-template.md

 perspective of the project.

-This vulnerability disclosure policy explains the rules and guidelines for Hyperledger PROJECT.
+This vulnerability disclosure policy explains the rules and guidelines for PROJECT.
 It is intended to act as both a reference for outsiders–including both bug reporters and those looking for information on the project’s security practices–as well as a set of rules that maintainers and contributors have agreed to follow.

 ## Security Team

-The current Hyperledger PROJECT security team is:
+The current PROJECT security team is:

 | Name             | Email ID           | Discord ID | Area/Specialty  |
 | ---------------- | ------------------ | ---------- | --------------- |